timnewsham/myv8/README.md

 Once you have built your clean system, run it with `vax780 run.conf`.
 You should get a login prompt and you can log in as root.

+Unix V8 documentation can be found at http://man.cat-v.org/unix_8th/ and http://doc.cat-v.org/unix/v8/.

 # Details

 V8 is installed by first installing 4.1BSD from tape and then extracting V8 files over 4.1BSD from